-The first Academy was held October 21-25, 2019.
-Four teams attended and are now preparing their regional courses.
-The courses will be advertised on our website and via the ETS listserv.
+The first Academy was held October 21–25, 2019.
+Four teams attended and are now preparing and offering their regional courses.

 Meet the first four Earth to Sky Regional Teams!

 - Team Coastal Alaska

 - Laura Buchheit (NPS), Rick Fritsch (NOAA), Jamie Hart (NPS), Laurie Lamm (USFS)

 - Supporting interpreters and informal educators in southeast and south-central Alaska

 - Team Idaho

 - Kayla Bordelon (University of Idaho), Teresa Cohn (University of Idaho), Jamie Esler (Couer d’Alene Schools), Augie Gabrielli (City of Boise), Tristan Harris (City of Boise)

 - Supporting interpreters and teachers in Idaho

 - Team South Central CASC